TigerForge2/easycolorsmap/README.md

 #### WHAT'S NEW

+#### 1.6 (27/07/2022)
+ - When right click + CTRL, the popup menu was positioned in a wrong place scrolling down the Colors Map.

 #### 1.5 (26/07/2022)
  - Resolved an annoying issue when switching among more opened Krita documents.
 The Colors Map wasn't loaded properly on document change.